Bealby/grandpas-pocket-watch-shop/TESTING.md

 #### Register & Non Registered Users

-### Footer

-#### Register & Non Registered Users

-- Main title `Checkout` should be font
+- Main title `About` should be font
   `Berkshire Swash` and centered.
 - Ensure orange horiztonal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.
+- Ensure image is centred on page
+- Ensure content is centred on page
+- For smaller screen sizes text should be justified.

+### Footer

+#### Register & Non Registered Users

+- Ensure `Basket` icon, `About Us`, `Contact` links are displayed on the left of `Footer`.
+- Ensure `Copyright` is displayed right on `Footer``
+- Ensure `Footer` backgound colour is `rgb(186, 220, 192, 1)`
+- Ensure `Basket` icon, `About Us`, `Contact` upon hover and click naviagte use to correct pages.
+- Ensure links change from black to Orange `rgb(220, 149, 35, 0.6)``
+  when hovered over.¨
+- Ensure on mobile screen sizes `Basket` icon, `About Us`, `Contact` are centred in one row.
+While `Copyright`text is centred in row underneath
 - For mobile devices ensure simalar tests above are carried out.

-### Allauth
+### Allauth - (User Authentication)

 #### Register Users

-- Main title `Checkout` should be font
-  `Berkshire Swash` and centered.
+- Ensure that the standard format for authentication pages have a main header font `Berkshire Swash` and centered.
-- Ensure orange horiztonal divider is shown underneath main header.
+- Ensure that the standard format for authentication pages have a orange horiztonal divider underneath main header.
 - Descriptive text should be font `Roboto`.
+- Ensure that ´Primary` buttons are of white text with blackbackground, that when hovered over change opacity.
+- Ensure that ´secondary` links are of black text and underlined and when hovered over change opacity.
+- Text should be centered on all screen sizes.

+-

 - For mobile devices ensure simalar tests above are carried out.

-**Layout**

 Toasts